Da Baddest Bitch: Commercial performance

-The album debuted at number 33 on the US Billboard 200 and number 11 on the Top R&B/Hip-Hop Albums chart.
-In November 2000, the album was certified gold by the Recording Industry Association of America (RIAA) for selling 700,000 copies in the United States.
-Da Baddest Bitch stayed on the Billboard 200 chart for 29 weeks and on the Top Hip-Hop/R&B chart for 49 consecutive weeks in the United States.
+Da Baddest Bitch debuted at number 33 on the US Billboard 200 and number 11 on the Top R&B/Hip-Hop Albums chart.
+In November 2000, it was certified gold by the Recording Industry Association of America (RIAA) for shipments figures in excess of 500,000 copies in the United States.
+The album would stay on the Billboard 200 chart for 29 weeks and on the Top Hip-Hop/R&B chart for 49 consecutive weeks in the United States.
+By June 2007, Da Baddest Bitch had sold 683,000 units in the US.